gardener/gardener/docs/usage/csi_components.md

 When a shoot cluster is deleted, Gardener deletes most Kubernetes resources (`Deployment`s, `DaemonSet`s, `StatefulSet`s, etc.).
 Gardener will also try to delete CSI components if they are not marked with the above mentioned label.

-This results in `VolumeSnapshot` resources still having finalizers that will never be cleaned up.
+This can result in `VolumeSnapshot` resources still having finalizers that will never be cleaned up.
 Consequently, manual intervention is required to clean them up before the cluster deletion can continue.